How to Deal With Defamation on X (formerly Twitter) Featured Image

 The Vice-Chairman of UKIP published a tweet accusing Zahir Monir of “child grooming,” along with a picture of Mr. Monir posing with a member of an opposing political party.
 When Monir sued for defamation, UK courts held Wood liable for the tweet, even though he was not the individual who posted the tweet.
 He was responsible for and affiliated with the Twitter account, which the UK court found enough to sustain liability.

-What is Protected By the First Amendment When it Comes to Tweets?
+What is Protected By the First Amendment When it Comes to Posts on X?

 Just because someone shares a negative opinion about you or your business online does not mean it is defamatory or unlawful.
 The First Amendment protects the rights of others to express themselves, even if you do not like what they have to say.